jtlap/nt2/doc/source/sdk/concepts/category.rst

 -----------

-A :ref:`concept_category` discriminates types in the context of a |nt2| function call or functor instanciation and helps dispatching said call to the proper function implementation.
+A :ref:`concept_category` discriminates types in the context of a |nt2| function call or functor instantiation and helps dispatching said call to the proper function implementation.

 Header File